 Can I get a master’s degree in education during my two years in the corps?

 Yes, Teach For America Phoenix partners with Arizona State University’s Mary Lou Fulton Teacher’s College.
-Through this partnership, Phoenix corps members enroll in the Mary Lou Fulton Teacher’s College InMAC program, take online and in-person classes, and receive a tuition discount.
-The corps member cost for the entire master's degree is a flat rate of $12,000.
+Through this partnership, Phoenix corps members can enroll in the Mary Lou Fulton Teacher’s College Masters program, take online classes (synchronous and asynchronous), and receive a tuition discount.
+The corps member cost for the entire master's degree is a flat rate of $12,000

 Is there a non-master’s degree option for obtaining certification?